-GEORGES BRAQUE, 57 artist quotes on Cubist painting, collage art & his early start of Cubism with Picasso
+Georges Braque, his artist quotes on painting & start of Cubism with Picasso

 - At that time (around 1907/08, fh) I was very friendly with Picasso.
 Our temperaments were very different, but we had the same idea.
 Later on it became clear, Picasso is Spanish and I am French; as everyone knows that mean a lot of differences, but during those days the differences did not count… …We were living in Montmarte, we used to meet every day, we used to talk… …In those years Picasso and I said things to each other that nobody will ever say again, that nobody could say any more… …It was rather like a pair of climbers roped together.

-* Georges Braque, source of quotes on Cubist painting art & life: a conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -”, Richard Friedenthal, Thames and Hudson , London, 1963 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, source of quotes on comparing Picasso and himself as painters: a conversation with Dora Vallier, 1954; as quoted in “Letters of the great artists – from Ghiberti to Gainsborough -“, Richard Friedenthal, Thames and Hudson , London, 1963 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)

 - I couldn’t portray a women in all her natural loveliness… …I haven’t the skill.
 No one has.
 I must, therefore, create a new sort of beauty, the beauty that appears to me in terms of volume of line, of mass, of weight, and through that beauty interpret my subjective impression.
 Nature is mere a pretext for decorative composition, plus sentiment.
 It suggests emotion, and I translate that emotion into art.
 I want to express the absolute, not merely the factitious woman. ( a statement of Braque, given to the American Gelett Burgess, late in 1908, fh)

-* Georges Braque, source of quotes on Cubist painting art & life: ‘The wild men of Paris’ in ‘The Architectural Record’, May 1910; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
-34 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)
+* Georges Braque, quotes on volume of line, of mass, of weight: ‘The wild men of Paris’ in ‘The Architectural Record’, May 1910; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
+34

 - Thanks to the oval I have discovered the meaning of the horizontal and the vertical. (ca. 1910, fh)